The Fly – 1958 vs. 1986

 Man on Fire – 1987 vs. 2004

 Based on A.J.
-Quinnell’s novel, Man on Fire was originally shot in 1987, starring Scott Glenn stars as a Vietnam veteran hired as the bodyguard of the daughter of a wealthy industrialist.
-Tony Scott remade the film in 2004 with Denzel Washington.
+Quinnell’s novel, Man on Fire was originally shot in 1987, starring Scott Glenn stars as a Vietnam veteran hired as bodyguard to the daughter of a wealthy industrialist.
+Tony Scott remade it in 2004 with Denzel Washington.
 Where the 1987 film was a largely conventional thriller, Scott’s version adopts a surreal, hyper-kinetic aesthetic with frenzied camerawork and editing and somewhat extreme violence.

 Fright Night – 1985 vs. 2011